Catherine de Medici and the chateau of Chenonceau

 The festivities organised by Catherine de Medici at the chateau of Chenonceau

-Catherine, regent of the kingdom and Queen Mother was an essential character during the religious wars.
-The three main festivities she organised were strategic and had a political objective.
+Catherine de Medici, regent of the kingdom and Queen Mother was an essential character during the religious wars.
+The three main festivities she organised were strategic and had a political objective, linked to the heavy task ok keeping the Valois Monarchy on the throne.

-A great celebration was organised in honour of the young king François the 2nd and his wife Mary Stuart in 1560 after the failed conspiracy by the Protestants (hanged at the balustrades of the royal chateau of Amboise) to overthrow the young king.
+A great celebration was organised in honour of the young king Francis II and his wife Mary Stuart in 1560 after the failed conspiracy by the Huguenots (hanged at the balustrades of the royal chateau of Amboise… ) to overthrow the young king.

-The second celebration took place in 1563, once the new garden of Chenonceau was completed, to honour Catherine’s second son King Charles the 9th.
-It was a way to celebrate peace established between the Catholic and Protestant parties at that time.
+The second celebration took place in 1563, once the new garden of Chenonceau was completed, to honour Catherine’s second son King Charles IX.
+It was a way to celebrate peace established between the Catholic and Huguenot parties at that time.

 “The naked breast ball”

 The third party is known as….”the naked breast ball!”
 It took place in 1577 inside the newly built gallery over the Cher river.
 The 60 most beautiful women of the court arrived simply draped with a transparent veil.
-Catherine wanted to show that her third son, King Henri the 3rd was not only interested in his entourage of young men but also in women….
+Catherine de Medici wanted to show that her third son, King Henry III was not only interested in his entourage of young men but also in women….
 The party was grandiose but the king did not seem attracted to the feminine beauties.